Protect Yourself from Online Scams

 5. They Ask You for Money

 This is the romance scammer’s time to shine.
 Although you have not met them in person yet, they reach out to you saying that something has happened, and they need money.
 Maybe a family member has fallen ill, and they need help with the hospital bills.
 Maybe they need the money for the flight to come see you.
-Maybe there is a business opportunity, and they will transfer you the money back with interest.
+Maybe there is a business opportunity, and they will transfer the money back with interest.
 These are all common senior scams.
-You should never transfer money to a stranger who you have not met in person, who seems suspicious or you haven’t known for very long.
+You should never transfer money to a stranger whom you have not met in person, who seems suspicious or you haven’t known for very long.

 6. They Want to Send You Packages or Money